LaurenceA/infrastructure/README.md

 ```
 lscript -c 1 -g 1 -m 22 --cmd python my_training_script.py --my_command_line_arg
 ```
 where everything that comes after `--cmd` is the run command.
+If you need to edit the submission script (e.g. to add extra modules), this is the file to change!

 To automatically submit that job, we'd use `lsub_nonblock`,
 ```
 lsub_nonblock -c 1 -g 1 -m 22 --cmd python my_training_script.py --my_command_line_arg